portertech/demo_stack/README.md

 runs, in production.
 Knowing application dependencies, understanding their relationships, and monitoring all the way down to the system resources they consume is a MUST.
 Nothing beats a functional check.
-There is not one tool to rule them all, think unix toolchain, Logstash, Collectd, Sensu, Graphite, and Gdash.
+There is not one tool to rule them all, think unix toolchain;
+Logstash, Collectd, Sensu, Graphite, and Gdash.
 Visibility is important, dashboards are *good as people can recognize *patterns.